Making Art & Community: Brianna Oversby’s Journey from Treaty 2 to the Ivy League

-She worked through school as a hotel maid, crocheting jewellery, working at coffee shops, babysitting, and nannying.
-Later, in New York, she worked for The Leadership Program which included creative programming for youth afterschool programs.
+She worked through school crocheting jewellery, working at coffee shops, babysitting, nannying, and briefly as a hotel maid.
+Later, in New York, she worked for The Leadership Program where she facilitated creative programming for youth after school programs.

 “Having the confidence that you have the ability to create the things that you need around you is has had a huge impact on me.
 Doing things with your hands can be really healing.”

-She taught painting, crochet, jewelry making, tinkering, violence prevention programs and restorative justice.
-She became frustrated with the education system, watching kids who were having difficulty in school getting suspended, expelled and pushed out of the education system there.
+She taught painting, crochet, jewellery making, tinkering, violence prevention and restorative justice programs.
+Working in schools in New York, she became frustrated with the education system, watching kids who were having difficulty in school getting suspended, expelled and pushed out of the education system there.

 “I couldn't understand why the teachers didn't see that the kids were just kind of needing some more emotional support and needing an outlet to deal with some of the pressures that they were facing.”

-That frustration led her to graduate studies where she focused on developing training for teachers to allow them understand kids’ behavior and how kids are impacted by trauma.
-Her arts education guided her process.
+That frustration led her to graduate studies, where she focused on developing training for teachers to allow them to understand kids’ behaviours and how kids are impacted by trauma and difficult life experiences.
+Their arts education guided their learning & process.

 “Even in times when I was working in the education system and not necessarily directly connected to art, I was always using creative learning and saw that as a really good vehicle to help people process through the challenges they were facing.”

-Oversby is no stranger to adversity, having struggled with anxiety and depression and she credits those experiences with supporting her effectiveness in her work.
+Oversby's own struggles with anxiety and depression supported her effectiveness in her work.
 She talks about how arts education guided her recovery.

 “When I decided that it was time to kind of get healthy and take care of myself, I spent a lot of time learning about addiction and anxiety and depression and different ways that I could cope with those things in a healthy way.
 Creating and making things have always been the major things that I've used to deal to deal with that.”